 - Use your other hand to pull on the backpack, inserting their legs through the holes

 - Once their legs are through the holes, pull on the backpack and secure with the zip

-It is recommended that they wear a harness, and you use the leash attachment to keep them secure inside.
+It is recommended that your dog wears a harness so you can use the leash attachment to keep them secure inside.
 Please note that this is just a rough guide.
 Most manufacturers will have a step-by-step guide on how to use the product correctly.

 What To Look For In A Dog Backpack